brycewray/hugo-site/content/posts/2022/05/webmentions-yes-javascript-no.md

 [^JS_API]: It would be funny if certain guys from my [final workplace](/posts/2021/09/transition/)---who, three years ago, laboriously helped me through my first-ever attempts at using JS to extract data from remote sites---should happen to read this.
 I just hope they're not eating or drinking anything when they do; I'd hate to be responsible for a choking incident or, at the very least, a splattered phone screen.

-Thus, after spending a long night and most of this day figuring it out, I present to you what could be the world's only Hugo-based site which displays webmentions **without** requiring a single line of JavaScript.[^correction] Also, I will confess to some pleasure in getting to trash all those `node_modules` folders I'd had to add just yesterday due to the dependencies on which the earlier, JS-based method relied.
+Thus, after spending a long night and most of this day figuring it out, I present to you what I originally thought could be the world's only Hugo-based site which displays webmentions **without** requiring a single line of JavaScript, although [I later learned otherwise](https://gitlab.com/kaushalmodi/hugo-theme-refined/-/blob/master/layouts/partials/webmention_rcv.html) from fellow Hugo user [Kaushal Modi](https://twitter.com/kaushalmodi/).
+Also, I will confess to some pleasure in getting to trash all those `node_modules` folders I'd had to add just yesterday due to the dependencies on which the earlier, JS-based method relied.
 I'm no JS-hating purist but, hey, when you don't *need* all the extra weight, why keep it in the repo?

-[^correction]: Of course, if someone can correct me on this, please [let me know](/contact/); I don't want to make such a claim if it ain't so.

 When I have the code somewhat [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)-er, I'll write  about it.
 In the meantime, I've left the following comment within the `webmentions-pipes` partial template I'm using to suck all this into each applicable post, just in case the curious happen to find that partial on the site repo: